-For the majority of paternity cases, the 16 genetic marker panel is more than adequate.
+For the majority of paternity test cases, the 16 genetic marker panel is more than adequate.
 However, special circumstances can require extended testing to obtain a statistically desirable result.

 DNA test results often decide the outcome of a paternity test.
 Paternity test results and conclusions are founded in statistics and probabilities.
 The greater the number of genetic markers examined the greater the strength of the genetic evidence and hence the final result.
 Enough genetic markers must be analyzed in relationship testing to routinely yield a combined paternity index (CPI) of at least 100.
 The industry standard is 16 genetic markers, however the use of fewer markers can yield accurate results.
 The 16 marker technology can achieve a probability of identity of 1 in 40 quintillion, or 1 in 40,000,000,000,000,000,000.

-While a paternity test can performed without the mother, we recommend including the mother be tested in the event that the alleged fathers are related.
-Including the mother’s sample doesn’t just act as a quality and control step, ensuring the proper child has been sampled, but it also raises the validity of the test.
+While a paternity test can be performed without the mother, we recommend including the mother be tested in the event that the alleged fathers are related.
+Including the mother’s sample doesn’t just act as a quality and control step, ensuring the proper child has been sampled, but it also raises the validity of the Family DNA test.